Wellbeing, Skills and Diversity Team

 I enjoy keeping fit and healthy – I love to walk, and cycle, I really enjoy attending gym sessions and fitness classes.
 I will probably be the first person you would speak to either in person or by phone and by having an initial chat with me, I will be able to ascertain how best our team would be able to improve and enhance your student experience.
 I am mental health first aid certificated and have a very good understanding of all student related matters.

 I have over 20 years experience working alongside those with mental health issues including drug and alcohol misuse.
 In addition, I have a good insight into self-harm & suicidal thoughts.

 I can assess and support issues like wellbeing, mental health, drug misuse, alcohol misuse, life events, alcohol and drug Awareness Packages, drop-in sessions and progress appointments.
 I can also signpost to internal/external support, including academic assistance and counselling.

-Darcie joined the university 5 years ago 5 months after Millie.
+Darcie joined the university in 2016, 5 months after Millie.
 Darcie was a rescue dog who had battled her young life with abuse from her previous owners.
 Darcie has a different temperament to Millie and loves to be the centre of attention.
 She is very affectionate and loves to have cuddles and give you kisses!
 Like Millie, Darcie is a Cockapoo and is black in colour with a white tuxedo on her chest!
 Darcie will also be your best friend at Buckingham unless Millie gets to you first!